 I also got myself an early Christmas present on Black Friday and LOVE it!
 Instead of having a Keurig and a Ninja Coffee Bar taking up counter space, I upgraded to this Ninja Dual Brew...and I really think it’s awesome!
 I can still make a quick cup of coffee with a pod but can make a full pot or my beloved iced coffee.
 One other pretty cool feature is that there is a separate water tube for making just boiling/hot water so you can make tea or cocoa and not have it infused with leftover coffee taste!!
 Genius feature!

-One thing that I did ended up ordering were 2 new area rugs and a valance for the windows above my kitchen sink.
+Something that I did end up ordering was 2 new area rugs and a valance for the windows above my kitchen sink.
 I have a U-shaped work area in my kitchen and it’s hard to find square rugs.
 (I’ll add a pic once the rugs arrive!)

 If you are in the market for a new set of casual dinnerware, I just saw this new line at my local Walmart.
 The set of stoneware with exposed clay is a dupe of the Pottery Barn Quinn line… the Walmart set is $44.92 and the Pottery Barn will set you back $136!!!